Last updated on April 8, 2026

 Giada, Font of Hope is a powerhouse in decks dedicated to it.
 It serves not only as a pseudo-ramp spell but also an enabler to play bigger angels every turn.

-It's not higher on the list because of how narrow it is, but it’s a mana rock with legs at worst.
+It's not higher on the list because of how narrow it is, but it’s a mana rock with wings at worst.

 Gold Myr